vuhung16au/Neural-Network-Visualisation/README.md

 NN-Visuals is an advanced tool for generating Neural Network (NN) architecture visualizations parametrically through an intuitive interface.
 It allows researchers to quickly export high-quality diagrams as both Scalable Vector Graphics (SVG) for vector-based publication needs and PNG images for presentations and digital sharing.

-The application supports three distinct visualization styles: classic Fully-Connected Neural Networks (FCNN), Convolutional Neural Network (CNN) visualizations in the style of [the LeNet paper](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf), and modern Deep Neural Network representations following [the AlexNet paper](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf).
-The FCNN and CNN visualizations leverage the [D3 javascript library](https://d3js.org/) for responsive, data-driven graphics, while the AlexNet-style visualizations use [Three.js](https://threejs.org/) for advanced 3D rendering.
-Every aspect of these visualizations can be extensively customized through a comprehensive set of controls for size, color, layout, and design parameters.

 ## Features

 - **Interactive Visualization Engine**: Create complex neural network architecture visualizations through a parameter-driven interface